nantoni/nantoni.github.io/_site/pages/gallery_file.md

 Some Danish sold by a bakery in front of our accomodation

 /assets/images/IMG_20180416_132604.png
-The best pizza I had so far
+The best pizza I had in Romania so far

 /assets/images/IMG_20180416_141811.png
 The best tiramisu I found in Galati